How to choose your kids' tennis shoes?

 Durability or support?
 Better cushioning for more intensive play?
 Your choice of junior shoes is important as it will follow your child as he or she practices the sport.
 Allow us to guide you as you seek to choose the best tennis shoes for your kids!

 The feet of children and adults are not the same.
-Obviously they are similar, but they do not work the same way and they have very different needs.
+They are similar, but they do not work the same way and have very different needs.
 In adults, the foot is used to more pressure from shoes and needs protection against violent injuries (sprains or torn ligaments).
 Children, on the other hand, need protection against chronic injuries (stretched ligaments, inflammations).
-With Artengo, we have developed a shoe specifically for children and a shoe specifically for adults.
+With Artengo, we have developed tennis shoes specifically for kids and a shoe specifically for adults.
 Let's see below what are the important factors for choosing your kids' shoes!

-Kids’ shoes are put through their paces like no others when it comes to scraping, sliding, skidding and scuffing.
+Kids’ tennis shoes are put through their paces like no others when it comes to scraping, sliding, skidding and scuffing.
 Kids are overflowing with energy and their shoes must enable them to do all their daily activities for as long as possible in total safety.
-The ideal children’s shoes are made up of three different parts that guarantee their durability:
+The ideal kids’ tennis shoes are made up of three different parts that guarantee their durability: